Spirit55555/PHP-Minecraft/README.md

 ## MinecraftColors.php

 Convert Minecraft color codes to HTML/CSS.
+Can also remove the color codes.

 ### Ussage